KocsiLevente/multibox/README.md

 # multibox
 World of Warcraft - Tauri Vanilla - Multibox

-Multiboxing Macros - Feel Free to Use
+Multiboxing macros for every class and cast, feel free to use!